► New WEC hypercar race category

 The new GR Super Sport Concept looks very much like a prototype LMP1 or LMP2 car, and features a low-slung profile with a stabilising shark fin and bulbous driver cockpit.
 While the design of the car is clearly influenced by the Toyota FT-1 concept and current road cars, there’s a chunk of racing LMP1 DNA here, too.

 Most importantly, the WEC influence extends to the Super Sport Concept’s engine, as it’s powered by a twin-turbo, direct injection 2.4-litre V6 engine combined with a Hybrid System - Racing powertrain.
 Toyota says the concept’s power unit features technology and systems derived from its endurance racing program.
 It'll be able to put out a staggering 986bhp.
+That's too much for the new WEC rules right now, but a bit of tweaking or an engine swap would be all that's needed.

 Race to road